fabandmina/fabandmina.github.io/content/blogs/trip/marseille.en.md

 Although planes are a swift means of travel for longer distances, we often try to avoid them due to their huge carbon footprint and inconvenience when travelling with bicycles.
 In addition, reaching the airport can be time-consuming, as can checking in.
 We reserve air travel for longer distances when time is of the essence.
 Domestic flights can sometimes be cheaper than trains.

 #### Trains
-Local transports, managed by localities, such as buses, trams, rental bikes, and subways, offer a cost-effective means of travel with a standard fare of around 2 euros for up to 100 kilometers.
-Although limited in schedule, these modes of transport can be utilized for travel throughout most of France.
-In Marseille, rental bikes were particularly affordable, costing only 5 euros per year upon our arrival.
-It is worth noting that employees in France can request their company to refund half of their monthly public transport subscription.
+France boasts a decent train network, though often at a higher cost than other options.
+Comfort is assured, though we have yet to try transporting bicycles on board.
+We have heard, however, that it is possible with minimal hassle.

 #### Coaches
 For long distances, coaches are the most affordable option, allowing travelers to traverse hundreds of kilometers for just a few euros.
 Comfort levels vary greatly between each coach, and in peak season, they can be quite packed.
 If carrying numerous bags, it is wise to embark first.
 As coaches depend on the road network, delays and traffic jams are common.
-The main operators in France are Flixbus and Blablabus.
+The main operators in France are *Flixbus* and *Blablabus*.

 #### Local transports
 Local transports, managed by localities, such as buses, trams, rental bikes, and subways, offer a cost-effective means of travel with a standard fare of around 2 euros for up to 100 kilometers.
 Although limited in schedule, these modes of transport can be utilized for travel throughout most of France.
 In Marseille, rental bikes were particularly affordable, costing only 5 euros per year upon our arrival.
 It is worth noting that employees in France can request their company to refund half of their monthly public transport subscription.